DAMM-Cap/DAMM-Documentation/docs/toolkit/funds.md

     class STR1,STR2,STR3 strategy
 ```

-> A combination of both fund-to-fund and mother-child fund structures can be used to create a complex, multi-strategy fund structure.
+A combination of both fund-to-fund and mother-child structures can be used to create complex, multi-strategy funds.

-## Cross-Chain Capabilities
+### Cross-Chain Deployment
----

-Funds leverage Safe's native multi-chain infrastructure to enable truly cross-chain investment vehicles.
-Through Safe's deterministic deployment system, funds can be launched simultaneously across multiple blockchain networks while maintaining the same address on each chain.
+Funds leverage Safe’s native multi-chain infrastructure to enable truly cross-chain investment vehicles.
+Through Safe’s deterministic deployment system, funds can be launched simultaneously across multiple blockchain networks while maintaining the same address on each chain.

 ```mermaid
 graph TD